thierrydumas/context_adaptive_neural_network_based_prediction/documentation_compilation_hevcs/windows/README.md

-# Compilation of HEVC/H.265 and two versions of HEVC/H.265 including the neural networks on Windows
+# Compilation of HEVC and two versions of HEVC including the neural networks on Windows

 ## Prerequisites
   * CMake